-He points in particular to animal nutrition, farm management and agronomy (the science of crop production and soil management) as areas with good prospects for graduates.
+Career prospects are generally very good, in particular animal nutrition, farm management and agronomy (the science of crop production and soil management) are areas with good prospects for graduates.

-Among the most popular, Iwan says, are 'hands-on' agriculture careers including dairy herd, sheep flock or farm management in the UK and overseas.
+Among the most popular, are 'hands-on' agriculture careers - including dairy herd, sheep flock or farm management in the UK and overseas.

 Alternatively, consultancy and sales roles are available in areas such as animal nutrition or the agri-pharmaceutical industry, where you'll be advising clients but typically employed by a commercial manufacturer or supplier.